bifurcation/userinfo-vc/userinfo-vc.md

     |                                             |                 '------>|
     |                                             |                         |
 ```
-Figure: Issuance, presentation, and verification of a UserInfo credential
+Figure: Issuance, presentation, and verification of a UserInfo VC
 {#fig-overview}